l33tn00b/tibberPriceChartScraper/README.md

   ```
   docker run -d -e "TZ=Europe/Berlin" -p 7900:7900 -p 8999:8999 --shm-size="2g" --name busy_shockley -v /home/<username>/dockerSeleniumPython/download:/home/seluser/files selenium-firefox-test
   ```

+## Scraping:
 Selenium's containers run Openshift.
 So there is a supervisord coordinating programs/services inside the container.
-  Senenium's supervisor configuration is given in ```/etc/supervisor/conf.d/selenium.conf```.
+Selenium's supervisor configuration is given in ```/etc/supervisor/conf.d/selenium.conf```.
 We'll just add another ```.conf```file handling
+- Web Server Startup (nginx),
+- Cron Startup,
-  - Initial scrape after container startup (further scrapes will be initiated by a cronjob starting the scrape script),
+- Initial scrape after container startup (further scrapes will be initiated by a cronjob starting the scrape script).
-  - Flask HTTP server startup.

-Caveat:
+## Caveats
 - Container Differences
   - Using Selenium-Chrome will drop you into a root shell in the container
   - Using Selenium-Firefox will drop you into a user shell in the container...